-Our special public sessions about grievance and bereavement include:
+Our special public sessions about grief and bereavement include:

 - Grieving: coping with the holidays and

-- Beyond the broken heart: facing grievance and loneliness.
+- Beyond the broken heart: facing grief and loneliness.

-- Assist you in managing your grievance constructively and creatively, and to help you through your grievance process.
+- Assist you in managing your grief constructively and creatively, and to help you through your grief process.